apache/spark/docs/sql-data-sources-text.md

   limitations under the License.
 ---

 Spark SQL provides `spark.read().text("file_name")` to read a file or directory of text files into a Spark DataFrame, and `dataframe.write().text("path")` to write to a text file.
 When reading a text file, each line becomes each row that has string "value" column by default.
 The line separator can be changed as shown in the example below.
+When specifying a directory as a file path, make sure that the files included in the directory do not contain a format that is inappropriate for reading text, such as ORC or Parquet.
 The `option()` function can be used to customize the behavior of reading or writing, such as controlling behavior of the line separator, compression, and so on.

 <!--TODO(SPARK-34491): add `option()` document reference-->